The Elevation Series

 - Customizable end panels

-- A wide array of tolex and wood finishes to choose from
+- A wide array of tolex and wood finishes

 - Optional handles with choice of finish